backstreetbrogrammer/34_AdvancedConcurrencyModule3/README.md

 If we see that the variable is `3` now, then that means someone else is working on it and so let us not touch it at this time.

-#### Interview Problem 1 (UBS): Explain cost of synchronization in Java and if we have better alternatives
+#### Interview Problem 1 (UBS): Explain cost of synchronization in Java and best practices for lock acquisition

 The problem in concurrent programming is the concurrent access to **shared** memory.
 We used **synchronization** to handle that.
 But in certain cases, we have **more** tools.